jvanasco/pyramid_session_redis/README.md

 If you want to NEVER have sessions timeout, set the initial `timeout` to "0" or "None".

+Setting a timeout_trigger will require Python to track the expiry.

 Examples:
 ---------

-Timeout in Python, with Redis TTL via SETEX/EXPIRE:
+Timeout in Python, with Redis TTL via `SETEX`/`EXPIRE`:

 	timeout = 60

-Timeout in Python, no Redis TTL (only SET used)
+Timeout in Python, no Redis TTL (only `SET` used)

 	timeout = 60
 	assume_redis_ttl = True

-No Timeout in Python, no Redis TTL (only SET used)
+No Timeout in Python, no Redis TTL (only `SET` used)

 	timeout = 0  # or None
 	assume_redis_ttl = True